TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ### 3.2 Add a New Thing Type

 Once we approved your MIC account, you will be able to login to your MIC account with your user id and password.

 When logged in create a new "Thing Type" for your dev-kit.
 -  A things is a virtual representation of your IoT device.
 -  A "Thing Type" is a way to organize multiple "Things" that share similarities.

-To add a new **"Thing Type"** click on the **"+NEW THING TYPE"** button and give it a name and a description.
+To add a *new* **"Thing Type"** click on the **"+NEW THING TYPE"** button and give it a name and a description.
 * Assign it to the domain that your user was added to.

 Note: For things that are of type MQTT it is not necessary to add uplink or downlink transformations since the thing will send data following the MIC MQTT shadow update format.
 This format is directly understood by MIC.

 You should keep in mind that this may increase the payload size for each data packet that your IoT device sends.

 ![Create Thing Type](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/08-thing-type.png)

 ### 3.3 Add a Thing Representing Your Dev-Kit

-The "Thing Type" and "Thing" together is a representation of your dev-kit in MIC.
+The *"Thing Type" and "Thing"* together is a representation of your dev-kit in MIC.

 It is possible to have more than one thing in a Thing Type and this will make the Things in the Thing Type behave in the same manner with respect to how payloads from the Things are handled.
 The handling of the payload is described in your uplink transformation.
 When using the MQTT protocol we will however not make use of the uplink transformation.

 To add a new Thing, click on the **"+ THINGS"** button.

 ![Add new Thing to Thing Type](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/09-new-thing.png)

 A pop-up window will appear.
 De-select the **"Create batch"** slider in the pop-up window.
-- You must then add a "Thing Name", a **"Description"**, select your **"Domain"** and choose **"MQTT"** as the protocol for your Thing.
+- You must then add a **"Thing Name"**, a **"Description"**, select your **"Domain"**.
+- Choose **"MQTT"** as the protocol for your Thing.

+The image shows an example of what it should look like.

 ![Configure new Thing in Thing Type](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/10-thing.png)